-Another threat to government came from the white workers.
-Much of the skilled and semi-skilled work on the mines was performed by immigrant white workers with mining experience abroad.
+Another threat to government came from white workers.
+Immigrant white workers with mining experience abroad performed much of the skilled and semi-skilled work on the mines.
 As mine-owners tried to cut costs by using lower-wage black labour in semi-skilled jobs, white labour became increasingly militant.
-These tensions culminated in a bloody and dramatic rebellion on the goldfields in 1922, which the Smuts Government put down with military force.
-In 1924, a Pact Government under Hertzog, comprising Afrikaner nationalists and representatives of immigrant labour, ousted the Smuts regime.
+These tensions culminated in a bloody and dramatic rebellion on the gold-fields in 1922, which the Smuts government put down with military force.
+In 1924, a Pact government under Hertzog, comprising Afrikaner nationalists and representatives of immigrant labour, ousted the Smuts regime.

 The Pact was based on a common suspicion of the dominance of mining capital, and a determination to protect the interests of white labour by intensifying discrimination against blacks.
-The commitment to white-labour policies in government employment such as the railways and postal service was intensified, and the job colour bar was reinforced.
+The commitment to whitelabour policies in government employment such as the railways and postal service was intensified, and the job colour bar was reinforced with one of its main objectives to address what was known as a 'poor white problem'.

 In 1934, the main white parties fused to combat the local effects of a world-wide depression.
+This was followed by a new Afrikaner nationalist breakaway under Dr DF Malan.